 As mentioned above, some instant-read thermometers do so at a much more "instant" rate than others.
 An accurate, speedy temperature probe is a must for the professional chef, who is often juggling multiple pieces of meat on the grill at once, all set to cook at different times and destined for varying degrees of doneness.
 While this same quality of speed may seem like a superfluous feature for the home kitchen, consider this: how long do you want to stick your arm into a 500℉ oven to take a temperature reading?

 To test this key characteristic, we put each probe through a series of tests to see how long it took to achieve an exact measurement and then averaged those response times to represent their general performance accurately.
-While many models in this review are capable of sub-six second measurement times, only two were able to live up to the hype of their super-fast read times — the Kizen clocked in at just over three seconds, and the TP03 in just under four seconds.
+While many models in this review are capable of sub-six second measurement times, only three live up to the hype of their super-fast read times.
+The Kizen clocked in at just over three seconds, and the TP03 and Javelin PRO Duo in just under four seconds.

 It's understandable that the only manual option we tested, the ProAccurate, would have a much slower read time (21 seconds.)
 For wireless options, we were most impressed with the Soraken for its speed — not only does the probe(s) regularly record temperatures every five seconds, but the app is updated via the transmitter at that same speed.
 The other two wireless models could not come close to touching that pace.
 The TP-07 registers and transmits temperature every 12 seconds, and while the MEATER+ updates consistently, it took nearly 38 seconds to establish a steady reading.